Elinayap/CW2024/README.md

 Sky battle is a 2D arcade game where player can control the plane, and shooting down all the enemies while dodging the incoming projectiles.
 There are total of 3 levels and the game get harder with each level.
 The objective is to survive as long as possible to reach to the end of the game.

 ## 3. Compilation Instructions
+- SDK: 19 Amazon Corretto 19.0.2 or 21 Oracle OpenJDK21- aarch64 (if cannot run)
+- IDE: IntelliJ IDEA
+- JavaFX version:
-1. Clone the repository at Elinayap/CW2024
+1. Clone the repository at
-2. Open the project in visual studio code
+2. Import project into IntelliJ or visual studio code.
+3. Compile and run the program.

 ## 4. Game Instructions